-In a 1964 A.i.A. article, Peter Blake, an architect, critic and editor of Architectural Forum, saw the designs as a riposte to the commercial culture of Madison Avenue’s advertising firms: “The new Whitney will be art’s answer to the huckster,” he writes, “where the ad agencies operate behind flimsy glass walls, the Whitney will be wrapped in concrete faced with granite; where the commercial ziggurats push the pedestrian off the sidewalk, the Whitney will invite him in; and where the right-side-up ziggurats down the avenue now symbolize the hucksters’ perversion of art, the Whitney’s upside-down monolith may become a powerful symbol of art ‘sailing against the currents of its time.'”
+In a 1964 A.i.A. article, Peter Blake, an architect, critic and editor of Architectural Forum, wrote about Marcel Breuer’s design for the former Whitney Museum building on the Upper East Side, which he saw as a riposte to the commercial culture of Madison Avenue’s advertising firms: “The new Whitney will be art’s answer to the huckster,” he writes.
+“Where the ad agencies operate behind flimsy glass walls, the Whitney will be wrapped in concrete faced with granite; where the commercial ziggurats push the pedestrian off the sidewalk, the Whitney will invite him in; and where the right-side-up ziggurats down the avenue now symbolize the hucksters’ perversion of art, the Whitney’s upside-down monolith may become a powerful symbol of art ‘sailing against the currents of its time.’”

-Two years later, having seen the museum in its almost complete form, Blake didn’t change his mind.
-But he could judge how it functioned as an urban landmark and as a museum.
-In an article titled “How the Museum Works” in A.i.A.‘s September-October 1966 issue, Blake describes Breuer’s achievement as a machine for viewing art.
-Last May, in advance of the opening of the Whitney’s new site in the Meatpacking District, we published an article by scholar Timothy Rohan on A.i.A.‘s coverage of the Whitney in that 1966 issue.
-Now we offer Blake’s 1966 assessment in its entirety.
+Two years later, after seeing the completed building, Blake wrote another article for A.i.A.’s September-October 1966 issue, “How the Museum Works,” in which he describes Breuer’s design as a machine for viewing art.
+In March 2016, in advance of the opening of the Whitney’s new site in the Meatpacking District, we published an article by scholar Timothy Rohan on A.i.A.‘s coverage of the Whitney in that 1966 issue.
+Blake’s 1966 article is below. —Eds.